twilson63/permaweb-cookbook/docs/src/getting-started/zero-to-deploy.md

 bun --version

 # Verify wallet is installed
-# Open your browser and look for the ArConnect extension icon
+# Open your browser and look for the Wander extension icon
 ```

 Create your `package.json` scripts section: